 Caesars Head State Park

-In another 4.6 miles’ drive north on Highway 276 you’ll reach the Caesars Head State Park Visitor Center.
-There is ample parking here, as well as restrooms, picnic tables and a gift shop.
+Drive another 4.6 miles north on Highway 276 and you’ll reach the Caesars Head State Park Visitor Center.
+There is ample parking here, as well as restrooms, picnic tables, and a gift shop.
 Take the short, 0.1-mile trail to the overlook featuring a wonderful view of Table Rock and the reservoir.

 Grant Meadow Overlook

-From Caesars Head, retrace your steps back to Cherokee Foothills Scenic Highway 11 and continue west.
-Just under a mile after Aunt Sue’s Country Corner look for Grant Meadow Overlook to your right.
-This scenic pull-off is newly open, an Upstate Forever conservation easement protecting the 57-acre property that includes the meadow and streams to the north.
+From Caesars Head, retrace your route back to Cherokee Foothills Scenic Highway 11 and continue west.
+Just under a mile after Aunt Sue’s Country Corner, you’ll see Grant Meadow Overlook on your right.
+This scenic pull-off is an Upstate Forever conservation easement that protects 57-acres.

-Behind them, the focal point – Table Rock.
+Table Rock is the stunning focal point.
 Take a minute to read the historical marker that tells the story of the granite dome, or just soak in the view from the bench before continuing on to Table Rock State Park.

 GPS Coordinates: 35.034126, -82.684248